Sit back and chill out on Saturday, April 16, 2022 for National Stress Awareness Day.

 Why National Stress Awareness Day?

-In 2022, National Stress Awareness Day falls on Saturday, so we would like to suggest spending the whole weekend relaxing -- and destressing from an stressful 2020 and 2021!
+In 2022, National Stress Awareness Day falls on Saturday, so we would like to suggest spending the whole weekend relaxing -- and destressing from a stressful year!

 De-stress -- How to celebrate Stress Awareness Day